 profile picture

-What Goes Into an Appraisal?
+What Is an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Cost Approach
+Replacement Cost

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.